-To meet visa demand, the U.S. Department of State supplements its current Limited Non-Career Appointments (LNA) Consular Adjudicator hiring program with a hiring program for Appointment Eligible Family Members (AEFMs) from all agencies under Chief of Mission authority.
+To meet overseas consular workload demand, the U.S. Department of State supplements its career Consular Officers with Limited Non-Career Consular Professionals, including qualified Appointment Eligible Family Members (AEFMs) from all agencies under Chief of Mission authority.

-The Consular Affairs-Appointment Eligible Family Member (CA-AEFM) Program, coordinated by the Bureau of Global Talent Management (GTM) and Consular Affairs (CA), provides opportunities for AEFMs who are at least 21 years of age to fill entry-level Consular positions at selected posts.
-Candidates must successfully pass the current Board of Examiners (BEX) assessment process used to qualify for a Consular position.
-Once certified, AEFMs can then apply for Consular Adjudicator positions on a post-by-post basis.
-For questions, email AEFM-CA@state.gov.
+The Consular Affairs-Appointment Eligible Family Member (CA-AEFM) Program, coordinated by the Bureaus of Global Talent Management (GTM) and Consular Affairs (CA), provides opportunities for AEFMs who are at least 21 years of age to fill entry-level Consular Officer positions at selected posts.
+Candidates must successfully pass the current Consular Professional Board of Examiners (BEX) assessment process used to qualify for a consular position.
+Once certified, CA-AEFMs are eligible to be hired and assigned to Consular Professional positions at the sponsoring employee’s assigned post.

-- After passing the written and oral assessments and obtaining a Top Secret security clearance, AEFMs will be placed on a hiring register managed by Consular Affairs.
+- After passing the written and oral assessments and obtaining a Top Secret security clearance, medical, and suitability review panel clearance, CA-AEFMs will be placed on a hiring register managed by the Registrar in GTM/Talent Acquisition.

-- AEFMs do not need to know the direct hire spouses’ onward assignments in order to apply for the program.
+- AEFMs do not need to know the sponsoring employee’s onward assignment to apply for the program.